Mikastiv/Logtime-42/README.md

 ## Config

-You will need an API public/private key pair for [42 API](https://profile.intra.42.fr/oauth/applications)
+You will need an API public/private key pair for the [42 API](https://profile.intra.42.fr/oauth/applications/new)

 Uses a config.json file.
 Checks first for the file passed with -c, if none, looks in the current working directory.
 ```